Taboose Fire

-Fire
+Progression

 The Taboose Fire was reported around 6:30 p.m. southwest of Big Pine and northwest of Aberdeen in the Inyo National Forest in California.
 By the morning of September 5, the fire was 125 acre and was burning at 5,000 feet in elevation in sagebrush, in rocky area.
 Fire crews struggled to suppress the fire due to the challenge of accessing the site from roads.
 Helicopters began water drops and mandatory evacuations were put in place for the Birch Creek area and Aberdeen and Fish Springs were put under evacuation warnings.
 The National Forest evacuated the Taboose and Tinnemaha Creek campgrounds, both which were used by fire crews as bases.
 By the evening, the fire was 30 percent contained.
 The next morning, on September 6, Taboose Creek Campground was reopened.

 Over the weekend, high winds caused spot fires, increasing the size of the fire to 4,000 acre by the morning of Sunday, September 8.
 Containment was at 10 percent.
 Despite reopening three days prior, Taboose Creek Campground was placed under evacuation advisory.
 Tinnemaha Road was closed.
 Three park trails were closed, including trails that pass through Sequoia National Park and Kings Canyon National Park.
 By the evening, the fire was reported at 10,500 acre after aircraft were able to map the fire's footprint.
 Air tankers and helicopters began dropping fire retardant and water.
 Four vehicles were destroyed in the fire at the Red Lake Trailhead.
 Baxter Ranch was put under mandatory evacuation and more roads were closed in the surrounding area.
 Hikers were evacuated at Red Lake using helicopters.
 On September 9, more campgrounds were closed.

 On the morning of September 10, Unified Command reported that the fire has burned 9,335 acre, despite original estimates that it had burned over 10,000 acre.
 That evening, select areas were opened to the public, no longer under mandatory evacuation.
 As of September 11, the fire was 47 percent contained.
 The fire began burning in John Muir Wilderness.
 Firefighters began working with the National Forest to begin clean up processes, including fire suppression and rehab and damage mitigation.
 A Fire Weather Watch has been put in place by the National Weather Service due to dry, windy conditions anticipated for the weekend.

 As of October 7, Taboose Creek Campground was closed and the fire had burned 10,296 acre and was 75 percent contained.

+Effects

 Evacuations and closures

 On September 18, mandatory evacuations remained in place for Baxter Ranch.

 The following roads were closed: Tinemaha Road, Taboose Creek Road at Aberdeen, Birch Creek Road, McMurry Meadows Road, Goodale Road, and Goodale Creek Road.

 The Birch Creek Trail, Red Lake Trail, and Taboose Creek Trails were closed.
 The following campgrounds were closed: Goodale Creek, Taboose Creek and Tinnemaha Creek.